-Fitbit Luxe review: A luxury fitness tracker for fashion-forward folks
+Fitbit Luxe review: A luxurious fitness tracker for fashion-forward folks

 - Comes with yet another proprietary band clasp and charger

+In its marketing materials, Fitbit is clearly focusing on a couple of key areas for this device — fashion and wellness.
+The Luxe is an interesting hybrid device, with the size and feature set of the Inspire 2, the price tag of the Charge 4, and style and design cues clearly borrowed from the Sense.

+In some respects, it's a jack of all trades, master of none, but I don't mean that as a slight.
+Even though you can get better specs from lower-priced devices, that's not what this fitness tracker is all about.
+It is intended to motivate you, to be worn with pride, and be envied by others.

-Fitbit Luxe: Price and availability
+Price and availability

-The Fitbit Luxe was announced in mid-April 2021 and shortly thereafter was made available for preorder.
-At the time of this writing, it is expected to start shipping out to customers in mid to late June.
-The standard Luxe is available in three colors - Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
+The Fitbit Luxe was announced in April 2021 and, shortly after that, was made available for preorder.
+The standard Luxe is available in three colors: Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
 There is also a Special Edition variant in Soft Gold that comes with a gorjana Soft Gold Stainless Steel Parker Link Bracelet and Peony silicon band that costs $200.

-Because it's a brand-new product, we don't know for sure when it will see any major discounts, but we'll be keeping an eye on the price as we round up the best fitness tracker and smartwatch deals for Amazon Prime Day.
+Currently, you can grab the regular version of the Fitbit Luxe for around $100 or less.
+The Fitbit Luxe Special Edition still costs $200 at most retailers.

-Fitbit Luxe: What's Luxe-urious
+What's Luxe-urious

 There's no denying that the Luxe is one of the best-looking wearables that Fitbit has ever made.
 The company even lists its "jewelry design" as one of the devices' key selling features.
-The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes — an elegant Soft Gold, a matte black Graphite, and a silvery Platinum.
+The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes: elegant Soft Gold, a matte black Graphite, and a silvery Platinum.

-We've made major technological advancements with Luxe, creating a smaller, slimmer, beautifully designed tracker packed with advanced features – some that were previously only available with our smartwatches – making these tools accessible to even more people around the globe. - James Park, VP, GM and Co-Founder of Fitbit

 |Category

-Note: This article was updated in August 2022 with the following changes.
-This article was updated in October 2021 with the following changes.